ezraroi/Human-AI-Collab/output/research_components.md

 - But **C is what changes** in the Human

 Critical insight: Your 43 notebooks over 8 months = documentary evidence of C growth.
 The ratio 43:1 (transformative vs. productive) shows which sessions produced C increase vs. which didn't.
-The tragedy of PSB: high activity (many sessions) + zero C growth (all \|D-C\| → 0) = appearance of learning without substance.
+The tragedy of PSB: high activity (many sessions) + zero C growth (experienced challenge collapses; Channel 1 stays offline) = appearance of learning without substance.
 The Transmissive Self: fluent performance, hollow capacity.

 ---